yjmantilla/sovabids/paper/paper.md

 # Acknowledgements

 The authors acknowledge the support from the 2021 Google Summer of Code program under the International Neuroinformatics Coordinating Facility (INCF) organization, and the funding provided by the Australian Research Data Commons (ARDC) to support the Australian Electrophysiology Data Analytics Platform (AEDAPT).
 The authors also acknowledge the facilities and the scientific and technical assistance of the National Imaging Facility, a National Collaborative Research Infrastructure Strategy (NCRIS) capability, at Swinburne Neuroimaging, Swinburne University of Technology, and at the Centre for Advanced Imaging, The University of Queensland.

+## AI Usage Disclosure

+The primary architecture and core functionality of this software were completed prior to December 2023.
+Generative AI tools were not used in the conceptual design, methodological decisions, or scientific development of the project.

+After March 2025, limited use of generative AI tools was made for maintenance and supporting tasks.
+The tools used were ChatGPT Codex (o4-mini) and ChatGPT (GPT-4.1).

+AI assistance was used for:
+- Updating and improving GitHub Actions continuous integration workflows
+- Enhancing and clarifying documentation
+- Assisting in the implementation of a utility function for generating random 1/f signals
+- Minor code refactoring and formatting improvements
+- Minor improvements on the paper

+All AI-assisted outputs were carefully reviewed, edited, tested, and validated by the authors.
+All core design decisions and scientific judgments were made by the human authors.

 # References